pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 ### PAM-01: ApiKey - TargetAccount

-The ApiKey used when PAM-01 sends API commands to PAM-02 exist on PAM-02.
-The connector `PAM user` is used with account type `ApiKey`.
-The password for the ApiKey (on PAM-02) is needed to setup the target account on PAM-01.
-The account name and account password is copied from the real ApiKey from PAM-02.
+The ApiKey used when PAM-01 sends API commands to PAM-02 using an ApiKey existing on PAM-02.
+The connector `PAM user` uses the accounht type setting `ApiKey` in the tab `PAM User`.
+The account name is the ApiKey account name generated when the local PAM user was created on PAM-02.
+The initial password for the target account for the ApiKey (on PAM-01) in the `PAM User` account is the password for the real ApiKey from PAM-02.

 ![TargetAccount - ApiKey](/docs/images/PAM-01-TargetAccount-ApiKey-1.png)

 In the tab `Password` change the synchronize setting to update both PAM and end-point.

 In the tab `PAM User` set the account type to **ApiKey**.
-There is no master account used in this example.
+In thte example used here there is no master account, thus leave it blank.

 ![TargetAccount - ApiKey](/docs/images/PAM-01-TargetAccount-ApiKey-2.png)

 ### PAM-01: PAM User - TargetAccount

-Finally, create a target account using the account name matching the PAM User name.
+Finally, create a target account using the account name identical to the local PAM user.
 Create new random value for the password.

 ![TargetAccount - PAM User](/docs/images/PAM-01-TargetAccount-User-1.png)

 In the tab `Password` change the synchronize setting to update both PAM and end-point.

-In the tab `PAM User` Set the account type to `PAM User` and use the target account for the ApiKey just created.
-Not that this is not a **real** ApiKey on PAM-01.
+In the tab `PAM User` Set the account type to `PAM User` and as master account use the target account for the ApiKey (on PAM-01).
+The master account is not a **real** ApiKey on PAM-01, but the target account of type `PAM User`.

 ![TargetAccount - PAM User](/docs/images/PAM-01-TargetAccount-User-2.png)